Jean Brenchley: Career

 After a one-year post-doctoral appointment at the Massachusetts Institute of Technology, Brenchley joined the microbiology department at Penn State in 1971 as an assistant professor.
 In 1977 she moved to Purdue University, where she became a full professor in 1979.
 For four years- beginning in 1981, she worked in industrial research.
 She returned to academia in 1984, as the founding Director of the Penn State Biotechnology Institute.
 She built the institute's programming and did fundraising to create laboratories.
 Though she retired from the institute in 1990, she continued teaching at Penn State and retired as Professor Emerita in 2011.

 Brenchley's research involved the genetics of psychrophilic microbes, including microbes retrieved from Antarctic and Greenland ice core samples.
 Her work had practical industrial applications (for example, for food safety at low temperatures), but was also considered useful in theories about extraterrestrial life.

 In 1986, Brenchley was elected president of the American Society for Microbiology.
 She was recipient of the Waksman Award for Outstanding Contributions in Microbiology in 1985 from the Theobald Smith Society, and of American Society for Microbiology's Alice Evans Award in 1996, for her work encouraging women in the field.
 She was a fellow of the American Academy of Microbiology, the American Association for the Advancement of Science, and the Society for Industrial Microbiology.

-The Brenchley Endowment, established by Brenchley in her last year (2019), supports programming on WPSU-FM, the public radio station at Penn State.
-She wanted the fund to be used to ensure the continuation of “Morning Edition” and “Science Friday,” two programs produced by NPR, that she said are her "longtime companions in daily life".
+TheBrenchley Endowment, established by Brenchley in her last year (2019), supports programming on WPSU-FM, the public radio station at Penn State.
+She wanted the fund to be used to ensure the continuation of "Morning Edition" and "Science Friday," two programs produced by NPR, that she said are her "longtime companions in daily life".